Message From the Chair of the VetFran® Committee

 Committee Vice Chair- Jon Rucker, Military Program Manager, Snap-on-Tools Company, LLC

-James Amos, Jr, CEO, Tasti D-Lite LLC
+James Amos, Jr, Chairman, Tasti D-Lite LLC

 Richard Ashe, Owner & Certified Franchise Advisor, Veteran Franchise Centers of Houston, TX